kms0219kms/kms0219kms/README.md

 I am 14 years old in Korean standard.

-I am a fan of Oh My Girl and Red Velvet, TWICE.
+I am a fan of Oh My Girl and Red Velvet, aespa.

 Do you want to see my music playlist?
 [Go to my music playlist](https://music.sskate.me/)